Mandy-cyber/FishStuff/README.md

 <img src="https://user-images.githubusercontent.com/67931161/141653628-b0c1171d-2173-46d3-8ea6-91f9cc700be8.jpg" alt="table showing the statistical data of each numerical column"/>

 The 'count' value remains constant throughout as there are no NULL values in any of the columns.
 It is also important to note that the standard deviation value for each column is large in relation to their mean values.
 This represents the broad spread of data within each column (the data values aren't very close to the mean), and this is further backed by the large interquartile ranges.
 In this scenario, the large standard deviation is not alarming as the dataset is simply showing recorded general observations across many different features.
-It would be [useful](https://github.com/Mandy-cyber/FishStuff/blob/main/README.md#-key-observations), however, to break the dataset down further and look at the standard deviation for e.g the 'Catch Percentage', parish by parish.
+It would be [useful](https://github.com/Mandy-cyber/FishStuff/blob/main/README.md#-key-observations), however, to break the dataset down further and look at the mean for e.g the 'Catch Percentage', parish by parish.
 This could be used by farmers to determine in which parish(es) they would be most likely to catch fish.

 What the data also shows is an invalid weight.
 The 'min' value for the 'Avg Weight/g' was zero grams, which is, of course, not a valid weight (*weight > zero*).
 In addition, the large standard deviation values hints at the possibility of outliers, which will be confirmed through [box-plot visualizations](https://github.com/Mandy-cyber/FishStuff/blob/main/README.md#-visualization).
 In a scenario where the mean value is more significant, the trimmed mean (TrMean) could be calculated to reduce the impact of these outliers.